Autoloader: History

 The advent of jet aircraft, and the rate of fire required to engage them, hastened the adoption of automatic loaders on naval artillery.
 Development was often problematic, and reliability was seriously compromised in many cases.
 The US 5"/54 caliber Mark 42 gun was derated from 40 rounds per minute to 34 to improve reliability.
-The Soviet/Russian AK-130 was so badly delayed that the Kirov missile cruiser (now Admiral Ushakov) does not have one and likes to use two older 100mm caliber guns.
 The US 3"/70 Mark 37 actually spent more time in design (13 years) than in service (12 years) due to severe unreliability.
 These problems are largely of the past and the field has advanced a great deal.

 Features

 Rate of fire

 The Soviet/Russian AK-130 (twin barrel naval 130 mm), using autoloading, can achieve up to 40 rounds per barrel per minute.
 The Italian 127 mm/5" Compact has similar performance.
 The largest caliber auto-loading naval rifles were the US 8"/55 Mark 16, deployed on the three cruisers of the Des Moines class in the late 1940s, and the 8"/55 Mark 71 tested aboard the destroyer USS Hull in the late 1970s.
 Both weapons achieved a rate of fire of 12 rounds per barrel per minute, compared to 3-4 rounds per minute for the preceding hand-loaded weapons.

 A modern tank autoloader for a 120 mm and 125 mm caliber weapon in good condition can achieve about 10-12 rounds per minute.
 This rating may or may not include the time required to bring the gun to the appropriate loading angle (if required) and then bringing it back up to firing angle after loading.
 The autoloader on the cancelled Object 640 "Black Eagle" tank was supposed to have up to 15 rounds per minute rate of fire.

 For weapons above 127 mm, the increased weight of the round pushes this issue decisively in favor of the autoloader.
 For self-propelled artillery with calibers of around 152 mm and 155 mm, for example, autoloaders can typically achieve 8–12 rounds per minute, while a human loader(s) can typically achieve 4 rounds per minute.
 For sustained bombardments, this may not be so important.
 Sustained firing rates for artillery are typically only 1–2 rounds per minute, but the rapid-fire capability is vital to shoot-and-scoot tactics to deliver enough fire and then avoid the rapid counterbattery response provided by modern counterbattery systems.
 On the other hand, even during sustained bombardment an autoloader could be useful, as the fatigue issues of loading an artillery piece for hours (i.e. 155 mm projectile weighs ~45 kg) do not affect them.

 In addition, an artillery piece with an autoloader and powerful fire control system can use the multiple rounds simultaneous impact technique, firing several shells with varying propellant charges so all of them land on their targets simultaneously.